 Fires in sawmills and other forestry product plants are a real threat.
 Production environments in these facilities are filled with wood, the combustible nature of which is exacerbated by large amounts of sawdust and fine wood particles in the air.
 Fires in such facilities have been a problem in Europe in recent years, with 79 sawmill fires in Germany, Austria, and Switzerland alone between 2015-17.
 In British Columbia, Canada, 89 fires were reported between 2001 and 2011.
 And in the United States, sawdust is one of several flammable materials associated with 130 reported non-house structural fires between 2010-14.
-One well-known sawmill fire led to a forest fire that burned nearly 47,000 acres in Arizona in 2017.

 Due to the risk of fire, the National Fire Protection Agency in the U.S. has required sawmills and other facilities that handle flammable dust—such as ethanol plants—to have a dust hazard assessment (DHA) performed at their facility by September 7, 2020.
 The companies will need to update the assessment every five years.